zkemail/docusaurus/docs/zk-email-sdk/creating-a-new-pattern.md

 Before you begin you will need to have:

-* An email `.eml` file that you want to create proofs for.
+* An email `.EML` file that you want to create proofs for.

 </details>